by Daniel Schaffer and Phillip Compeau

 Exercise 3: What is the read-pair at spot #15213?
 Why do you think that one read is shorter than the other?

 Now that we know where our data is contained, let’s import it into Galaxy.
-To do so, go back to Galaxy and on the left side of the page, under "Get Data“, click “Download and Extract Reads in FASTA/Q Format from NCBI SRA”.
+To do so, go back to Galaxy and on the left side of the page, under "Get Data“, click “Download and Extract Reads in FASTQ format from NCBI SRA”.
 Make sure that “select input type” shows “SRR accession”, and type our accession ID (SRR11528307) into the field below.
 You may want to click “Yes” for “Email notification”, although the job should not take more than five minutes to run.
-Then click “Execute”.
+Then click “Run Tool”.
 You should see the job added to your history on the right; it will turn green when it is finished.

 FASTQ format and Phred quality scores

-When the job turns green, click on the “eye” symbol next to SRR11528307 under your history on the right side of the page.
-The page may take a few seconds to load, and Galaxy will show you the first megabyte of your read file.
+When the job turns green, click on “Paired-end data (fast-dump)” under your history on the right side of the page, then click on "SRR11528307", and then click on the “eye” symbol next to "forward".
+It may take a few seconds to load the file.

 This file is in FASTQ format, an extension of FASTA format in which each read is represented over four lines described as follows.